NORTHFIELD, Ill., July 26, 2017 /PRNewswire/ -- Stepan Company (NYSE: SCL) today reported:

-On April 23, 2018, the Board of Directors of Stepan Company declared a quarterly cash dividend on its common stock of $0.225 per share.
-The dividend is payable on June 15, 2018, to common stockholders of record on May 31, 2018.
-The Company increased its quarterly cash dividend in the fourth quarter of 2017 by $0.02 per share, marking the 50th consecutive year that the Company has increased its cash dividend to stockholders.
+On July 25, 2017, the Board of Directors of Stepan Company declared a quarterly cash dividend on its common stock of $0.205 per share.
+The dividend is payable on September 15, 2017, to common stockholders of record on August 31, 2017.
+The Company increased its quarterly cash dividend in the fourth quarter of 2016 by $0.015 per share, marking the 49th consecutive year that the company has increased its cash dividend to shareholders.

 Stepan Company is a major manufacturer of specialty and intermediate chemicals used in a broad range of industries.
-Stepan is a leading merchant producer of surfactants, which are the key ingredients in consumer and industrial cleaning compounds and in agricultural and oilfield solutions.
-The Company is also a leading supplier of polyurethane polyols used in the expanding thermal insulation market, and CASE (Coatings, Adhesives, Sealants, and Elastomers) industries.
+Stepan is a leading merchant producer of surfactants, which are the key ingredients in consumer and industrial cleaning compounds.
+The Company is also a leading supplier of Polyurethane polyols used in the expanding thermal insulation market, and C.A.S.E.
+(Coatings, Adhesives, Sealants, and Elastomers) industries.

 Headquartered in Northfield, Illinois, Stepan utilizes a network of modern production facilities located in North and South America, Europe and Asia.

-The Company's common stock is traded on the New York Stock Exchange (NYSE) under the symbol SCL.
-For more information about Stepan Company please visit the Company online at www.stepan.com.
+The common stock is traded on the New York Stock Exchange (NYSE) under the symbol SCL.
+For more information about Stepan Company please visit the Company online at www.stepan.com

-There are a number of risks, uncertainties and other important factors, many of which are beyond Stepan Company's control that could cause actual results to differ materially from the forward-looking statements contained in this news release.
-Such risks, uncertainties and other important factors include, among other factors, the risks, uncertainties and factors described in Stepan Company's Form 10-K, Form 8-K and Form 10-Q reports and exhibits to those reports, and include (but are not limited to) risks and uncertainties related to disruptions in production or accidents at manufacturing facilities, global competition, volatility of raw material and energy costs, disruptions in transportation or significant changes in transportation costs, reduced demand due to customer product reformulations or new technologies, the probability of future acquisitions and the uncertainties related to the integration of acquired businesses, maintaining and protecting intellectual property rights, international business risks, including currency exchange rate fluctuations, legal restrictions and taxes, the impact of changes in the tax code as a result of recent federal tax legislation and uncertainty as to how some of those changes may be applied, our ability to estimate and maintain appropriate levels of recorded liabilities, our debt covenants, our ability to access capital markets, downturns in certain industries and general economic downturns, global political, military, security or other instability, costs related to expansion or other capital projects, interruption or breaches of information technology systems, the costs and other effects of governmental regulation and legal and administrative proceedings and our ability to retain executive management and key personnel.
+There are a number of risks, uncertainties and other important factors, many of which are beyond Stepan Company's control, that could cause actual results to differ materially from the forward-looking statements contained in this news release.
+Such risks, uncertainties and other important factors include, among other factors, the risks, uncertainties and factors described in Stepan Company's Form 10-K, Form 8-K and Form 10-Q reports and exhibits to those reports, and include (but are not limited to) risks and uncertainties related to disruptions in production or accidents at manufacturing facilities, global competition, volatility of raw material and energy costs, disruptions in transportation or significant changes in transportation costs, reduced demand due to customer product reformulations or new technologies, the probability of future acquisitions and the uncertainties related to the integration of acquired businesses, maintaining and protecting intellectual property rights, international business risks, including currency exchange rate fluctuations, legal restrictions and taxes, our ability to estimate and maintain appropriate levels of recorded liabilities, our debt covenants, our ability to access capital markets, downturns in certain industries and general economic downturns, global political, military, security or other instability, costs related to expansion or other capital projects, interruption or breaches of information technology systems, the costs and other effects of governmental regulation and legal and administrative proceedings and our ability to retain executive management and key personnel.

 These forward-looking statements are made only as of the date hereof, and Stepan Company undertakes no obligation to update or revise these forward-looking statements, whether as a result of new information, future events or otherwise.